AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 color = pow(color, vec3(1.0/2.2));
 ```

-Here we tone map the HDR color using the Reinhard operator, preserving the high dyn
+Here we tone map the HDR color using the Reinhard operator, preserving the high dynamic range of a possibly highly varying irradiance, after which we gamma correct the color.
+We don't have a seperate framebuffer or post-processing stage so we can directly apply both the tone mapping and gamma correction step at the en